 CA Umesh Sharma

-Karniti: Why & for whom Income Tax return Filing before 31st July is mandatory?
+Karniti: Why and for whom Income Tax return Filing before 31st July is mandatory?

 Arjuna: Krishna,How can the taxpayers file returns?